Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: The main result and its proof

 Since the convergence is uniform on the compact $[x_{\ast},x^{\ast}]$, there exist a $K$ such that for all $n \geq K$

 Thus, for any $n \geq K$ we have

-Thus, we have shown that the convergence of $P_n$ to $P$ is uniform on $\bbR$, i.e. $TD$ is precompact in $C_b(\bbR)$ equipped with the sup norm.
-Hence, Schauder's fixed point theorem yields $T$ has a fixed point provided $T$ is a continuous operator, which we show next.\\ \textbf{Step 4:} {\em $T$ is continuous.} To this end, let $(P_n)_{n \geq 1} \subset D$ converge to $P \in D$ in the sup norm.
-As $TP_n$ and $TP$ belong to $D$, in view of Problem 14.8 (c) in \cite{billingsley}, pointwise convergence of $TP_n$ to $TP$ will imply uniform convergence since $TP$ is continuous.
-To each $P_n$ and $P$ we can associate functions $H^n$ and $H$, $B^n$ and $B$ (see (\ref{e:funcB})), and the processes $M^n$ and $M$ from Lemma \ref{l:girsanov}.
+Thus, we have shown that the convergence of $P_n$ to $P$ is uniform on $\bbR$, that is, $TD$ is precompact in $C_b(\bbR)$ equipped with the sup norm.
+Hence, Schauder's fixed-point theorem yields $T$ has a fixed point provided $T$ is a continuous operator, which we show next.

+\textit{Step} 4: \emph{$T$ is continuous.} To this end, let $(P_n)_{n \geq1} \subset D$ converge to $P \in D$ in the sup norm.
+As $TP_n$ and $TP$ belong to $D$, in view of Problem 14.8(c) in \cite{billingsley}, pointwise convergence of $TP_n$ to $TP$ will imply uniform convergence since $TP$ is continuous.
+To each $P_n$ and $P$, we can associate functions $H^n$ and $H$, $B^n$ and $B$ [see (\ref {e:funcB})], and the processes $M^n$ and $M$ from Lemma~\ref{l:girsanov}.

 Pointwise convergence of $TP_n$ to $TP$ will follow immediately once we can show that for any continuous and bounded function $g$

 In view of the uniform bound on $M^n$ and $M$ due to (\ref{e:Mbound}), the above convergence will hold if we can show that $M^n_1$ converges to $M_1$ in $Q$-probability.